mvolkmann/blog/src/swift/SwiftUI.md

     static let someValue = 19

     struct Colors {
+        // This uses a custom Color initializer takes a hex parameter.
-        static let background = Color(hex: 0xf1faff)
+        // It is defined in a Color extension in the Colors section below. static let background = Color(hex: 0xf1faff)
         static let disabled = Color.gray
         static let primary = Color(hex: 0x006197)